obsidianmd/obsidian-help/en/Getting started/Back up your Obsidian files.md

 - **[Windows](https://www.microsoft.com/en-us/windows/learning-center/back-up-files)**: Backup with OneDrive or an external drive.
 You may also use [System restore](https://support.microsoft.com/en-us/windows/use-system-restore-a5ae3ed9-07c4-fd56-45ee-096777ecd14e).
 - **[Mac](https://support.apple.com/en-us/104984)**: Backup to an external device with Time Machine.
 - **[Linux](https://linuxize.com/post/how-to-use-rsync-for-local-and-remote-data-transfer-and-synchronization/)**: `rsync` to a directory or drive of choice.

+## Next steps

+This help page provides a brief overview of backup options, but it's not exhaustive.
+For more in-depth information, visit [Worldbackupday.com](https://www.worldbackupday.com/en) or ask other Obsidian users in [our community](https://obsidian.md/community) about their backup strategies!